SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 Code Example¶

-Given the following table called employee
+Given the following table called employee as an example.

 Id |